 Work in your field after graduation

 Optional Practical Training (OPT) is an employment benefit available to F-1 students who complete an associate degree at SBCC.
-OPT is a work permit valid for up to one year and can be used anywhere in the U.S. Students should apply for OPT during their last semester.
+OPT is a work permit valid for up to one year and can be used anywhere in the U.S. for employment related to their major.
+Students should apply for OPT during their last semester.

 Recommended application deadlines: